Rusk County Court Records

 Fax: (903) 657-2387

-Criminal docket information for the District Court can be accessed through the criminal dockets page on the Rusk County website or via the iDocket subscription service.
+Criminal docket information for the District Court is posted on the county website's criminal dockets page and can also be accessed through the iDocket subscription service.

 Statewide Criminal History Search